ossama-Lazri/e-learning-landing/README.md

 # e-learning-landing
-A minimalist Svelte landing page for e-learning platform, styled with Tailwind CSS.
-Enjoy a clean and responsive design, perfect for showcasing your content with ease.
+A landing page for e-learning platform, styled with Tailwind CSS.
+With clean and responsive design.

 You can check out the live version https://ossama-lazri.github.io/e-learning-landing/